tundish/blathnaid/blathnaid/book/chapters.rst

 Courage
 -------

-So Fell said, "I'll wager there is a motto around the edge of that article you have.
+So Fell said, “I'll wager there is a motto around the edge of that article you have.
-Do you know what it is?"
+Do you know what it is?”
 Jack did not, but he held up the Trivet in both hands for the Smith to see.
-"Ah", says the Smith, "I recognize that one word.
-It is **Courage**".
+“Ah”, says the Smith, “I recognize that one word.
+It is **Courage** ”.
 He would have liked to study the rest of the lettering, but Jack dared not risk any loss, and he hid the Trivet again in his bundle.